straider/challenges/LearningPath/2016/EnterpriseIntegration/Camel/README.md

 - Build the route, using Spring DSL;
 - Build the route, using Java DSL and Timer component.

-**Notes**:
+#### Notes

 - There are no Unit Tests;
 - There are no Integration Tests;
 - There is no logging;
-- Replaced the simple pom.xml with one that depends on parent-pom artifact, which enables Unit Tests and Integration Tests coded in Groovy.
+- Replaced the simple pom.xml with one that depends on parent-pom artifact, which enables Unit Tests and Integration Tests coded in Groovy and also gets rid of logging warnings.

-Known Errors:
+#### Known Errors

-> Unsupported major.minor version 52.0
+##### Unsupported major.minor version 52.0

->> This is because Java 8 is required when using latest Camel release, 2.18.0.
+This is because Java 8 is required when using latest Camel release, 2.18.0.

-> Failed to load class "org.slf4j.impl.StaticLoggerBinder".
+##### Failed to load class "org.slf4j.impl.StaticLoggerBinder"

->> The following error occurs because there's no logger configured by Camel:
+The following error occurs because there's no logger configured by Camel:
 ```
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
 SLF4J: Defaulting to no-operation (NOP) logger implementation
 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```

-> Failed to load class "org.slf4j.impl.StaticMDCBinder".
+##### Failed to load class "org.slf4j.impl.StaticMDCBinder".

->> The following error occurs because there's no logger configured by ActiveMQ:
+The following error occurs because there's no logger configured by ActiveMQ:
 ```
 SLF4J: Failed to load class "org.slf4j.impl.StaticMDCBinder".
 SLF4J: Defaulting to no-operation MDCAdapter implementation.
 SLF4J: See http://www.slf4j.org/codes.html#no_static_mdc_binder for further details.
 ```

-> No appenders could be found for logger (org.apache.camel.impl.SharedProducerServicePool).
+##### No appenders could be found for logger (org.apache.camel.impl.SharedProducerServicePool).

->> The following error occurs because there are no appenders configured for Log4J:
+The following error occurs because there are no appenders configured for Log4J:
 ```
 log4j:WARN No appenders could be found for logger (org.apache.camel.impl.SharedProducerServicePool).
 log4j:WARN Please initialize the log4j system properly.
 log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.
 ```

-> java.lang.ClassNotFoundException: org.springframework.beans.factory.config.EmbeddedValueResolver
+##### java.lang.ClassNotFoundException: org.springframework.beans.factory.config.EmbeddedValueResolver

->> The following error occurs because the spring-beans dependency is missing in the pom.xml file:
+The following error occurs because the spring-beans dependency is missing in the pom.xml file:
 ```
 Exception in thread "main" java.lang.NoClassDefFoundError: org/springframework/beans/factory/config/EmbeddedValueResolver
 	at org.springframework.context.support.ApplicationContextAwareProcessor.<init>(ApplicationContextAwareProcessor.java:72)